The four steps required to make your home safe for your child.

 Things are changing at a dizzying pace, and the same is true regarding the safety condition of our home.

-Although it is not trivial, and our home is not an operational war room, it is essential to assess the safety issues within your home constantly.
+Although it is not trivial, and our home is not an operational war room, it is essential to constantly assess the safety issues within your home.

 From time to time, pay attention to the condition of the furniture in the house, are some of them too close to the window, and if your child climbs on one of them, may he fall?